homieiot/convention/convention.md

 purposes;

 1. closing the control loop for a controller setting a value (if the property is settable).
-2. feedback in case a change is not instantaneous (e.g. a light that slowly dimms over a longer period, or a motorized valve that takes several minutes to fully open)
+2. feedback in case a change is not instantaneous (e.g. a light that slowly dims over a longer period, or a motorized valve that takes several minutes to fully open)

 If implemented, then a device must first update the `$target` attribute, then start the transition (with